bclarkson-code/Tricycle/README.md

 be stored for every `Op`, a lot of memory was being used to store intermediate values.

-For more operations like `Softmax`, this quickly adds up.
+For more complex operations like `Softmax`, this quickly adds up.
 However, we can avoid a lot of this overhead by pre-computing the combined derivative.
 In the case of `Softmax` (see above), we could have built it entirely out of low level Tricycle operations and this does work.
 When you sit down and work